Azure/AKS-Construction/docs/ContributingHelper.md

-# Wizard
+# Helper

-This guide shows how Wizard Web UI is structured, and walks through the approach for making changes.
+This guide shows how Helper Web App is structured, and walks through the approach for making changes.

 ## Overview